MichalApl/recon/README.md

 ./recon.sh example.com
 ```

-This will begin the recon process on `example.com`, starting with subdomain enumeration and proceeding with the rest of the tasks.
+This will begin the recon process on `example.com`.

 ### Directory Structure